JAlcocerT/Docker/README.md

+# Repository Structure

-Public repo that serves as a pillar for self-hosting pourposes, a companion for:
+Public repository that serves as a pillar for self-hosting pourposes, a companion for:
 * Github Page built on: <https://jalcocert.github.io/RPi/#Prerequisites>
 * The Linux GH page: <https://github.com/JAlcocerT/Linux>

-This document is done in markdown [(try it! :black_nib:).](https://github.com/JAlcocerT/Docker/edit/main/README.md)
+* The [self-hosting](https://fossengineer.com/tags/self-hosting/) and [docker](https://fossengineer.com/tags/docker/) entries in my blog <https://fossengineer.com/>

+## Intro
-### Intro: Why Docker?
+## Why Docker?

-Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
+Docker is a tool designed to make it easier to **create, deploy, and run applications by using containers.**

-Containers allow us to package up an application with all of the parts it needs to work properly -  such as libraries and other dependencies, and deploy it as one package.
+Containers allow us to **package up an application with all of the parts it needs to work properly** -  such as libraries and other dependencies, and deploy it as one package.
 By doing this, the application will run on any other Linux machine (also windows or ios) regardless of any customized settings that machine might have that could differ from the machine used for writing and testing the code.

 Containers remain lightweight by sharing the OS they run on while isolating processes within user space.